 This feature is only for improved traction when the road surface is slippery and is not intended for continuous use.
-Always use NORMAL Second-Gear Start (SGS) "OFF" for normal road conditions.
-You may press the Second-Gear Start (SGS) button again to turn off this feature.
+Turn the Second-Gear Start (SGS) button off for normal road conditions by pressing the button again.
 The light on the button will go out.
-Whenever you start your vehicle, the transmission is in the NORMAL mode.
+Whenever you start your vehicle, the transmission is in the normal mode.